-Page: 31
+Page: 33

-University: P. J. Šafá rik University in Košice Faculty: Faculty of S cience Course ID: ÚINF/ DPO/22 Course name: Doctoral Thesis and its Defence Course type, scope a Course type: Recommended cou Per week: Per stud Course method: pre rse-load (hours): ly period: Number of ECTS cr edits: 16 Recommended seme ester/trimester of the course: Course level: II.
-Prerequisities: ÚINF E/SDI1c/15 fraud and must meet 21/2021, which lays Košice and its compo and in the process of Learning outcomes: The diploma thesis difield of study, acquis profile of the graduate selected field problem of content, formal and 1/2011 on the basic r s the result of the student's own work.
-It must not show elements of academic to the criteria of good research practice defined in the Rector's Decision no. down the rules for assessing plagiarism at Pavol Jozef Šafárik University in nents.
+University: P. J. Šafá rik University in Košice Faculty: Faculty of S cience Course ID: ÚINF/ DPO/22 Course name: Doctoral Thesis and its Defence Course type, scope a Course type: Recommended cour Per week: Per stud Course method: pre rse-load (hours): ly period: Number of ECTS cr edits: 16 Recommended seme ster/trimester of the course: Course level: II.
+Prerequisities: ÚINF /SDI1c/15 fraud and must meet 21/2021, which lays Košice and its compo and in the process of Learning outcomes: The diploma thesis d field of study, acquis profile of the graduate selected field problem of content, formal and 1/2011 on the basic r the result of the student's own work.
+It must not show elements of academic the criteria of good research practice defined in the Rector's Decision no. down the rules for assessing plagiarism at Pavol Jozef Šafárik University in nents.
 Fulfillment of the criteria is verified mainly in the process of supervision thesis defense.
-Failure to do so is reason for disciplinary action.
-The demonstrates mastery of extended theory and professional terminology of the action of knowledge, skills and competencies in accordance with the declared the of the study program, as well as the ability to apply them creatively in solving the study program, as well as the ability of independent professional work in terms dethical.
-Further details on the diploma thesis are determined by Directive no requirements of final theses and the Study Regulations of UPJŠ in Košice for bined 1st and 2nd degree.
-2, Presentation of the 3.
-Answering question Recommended literation diploma thesis in accordance with the instructions of the supervisor. e results of the diploma thesis before the examination commission. ons related to the topic of the diploma thesis within the discussion. ature: The recommended linding diploma thesis. terature is determined individually in accordance with the topic of the Course language: Slovak and optionally y English.
+Failure to do so is reason for disciplinary action. emonstrates mastery of extended theory and professional terminology of the ition of knowledge, skills and competencies in accordance with the declared the of the study program, as well as the ability to apply them creatively in solving as.
+Student demonstrates the ability of independent professional work in terms dethical.
+Further details on the diploma thesis are determined by Directive no. equirements of final theses and the Study Regulations of UPJŠ in Košice for bined 1st and 2nd degree.
+2, Presentation of the diploma thesis in accordance with the instructions of the supervisor. results of the diploma thesis before the examination commission. ons related to the topic of the diploma thesis within the discussion.
+The recommended lit diploma thesis. terature is determined individually in accordance with the topic of the Course language: Slovak and optionally y English.